This post will review the nine biggest predictors and reasons for divorce.

 Let’s be honest; if eyes are straying less than 3-years after tying the knot, are they really that committed?

-Lack of commitment and contempt are just a couple of reasons for divorce that are so prominent in modern marriages.
+Lack of commitment and contempt are two reasons for divorce that are so prominent in modern marriages.

 In The Seven Principles of Making a Marriage Work, John Gottman discusses the numerous variables that make or break a marriage.